DHTMLX/docs-suite/docs/chart/configuration_properties.md

 ]
 ~~~

 The chart below stacks two series on the `"left"` scale and two more on the `"right"` one.
-The groups are drawn side by side, and the `total` over a stack counts that group only.
+The groups stand side by side, and the `total` over a stack counts that group only.

 ![Bar chart with a stack on each value scale, drawn side by side and totalled on its own, in DHTMLX Suite](/img/chart/dual_axis_independent_stacks.png)